 - This costing method refers to when stock is sold then we have a sale the first stock which acquired, it is known as the first in first out inventory

 - Suppose X purchased 10 stocks on 1st January and again on 2nd February 20 stocks.
 X sold 5 stocks on 3rd March.
 The organization will consider 5 stocks sold out of 1st January for recording purposes.
 This method generally is followed in perishable goods.

 #2 – LIFO Method

-This method is also known as last in first out accounting and let’s consider the above example under this method organization will consider 5 stocks sold out of 2nd Feb.
+This method is also known as last in first out accounting, and let’s consider the above example under this method organization will consider 5 stocks sold out of 2nd February.

 #3 – Weighted Average Cost Method